armijnhemel/devicecode/doc/design_chip.md

 where it is not entirely clear what the extra information is: it seems to contain more individual fields than the other chip entries.
-The TechInfoDepot wiki does not clarify what the different fields mean.
-There is definitely wrong data in this chip, where users have filled in random data.
+The TechInfoDepot wiki does not clarify what each of the different fields mean.
+There is definitely wrong data in these fields, where users have filled in random data.
 This is difficult to detect automatically and probably needs manual cleanup.

 ## Verifying manufacturers and chip models